smartcontractkit/truffle-starter-kit/README.md

 5. Running commands

 You should now be all setup!
-You can run any command and just pass the `--network rinkeby` now!
+You can run any command and just pass the `--network goerli` now!

 To deploy contracts:

 ```
-yarn truffle deploy --network rinkeby
+yarn truffle deploy --network goerli
 ```